Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory

 A natural question emerging from the above considerations concerns the role played by the zero divergence constraint in determining the phase structure of the physical system.
 How much does such a constraint affect the LGW theory of a ferroelectric system?
 Remarkably, we find that the critical behavior of correlation functions is affected significantly, reflecting a scenario that is usually encountered in physical systems exhibiting fractionalization.
 The latter is a property underlying the decay of an order parameter into emergent building blocks, similarly to the physics of quark deconfinement as studied in high-energy physics.
-In condensed matter physics, it is typically associated to an emerging gauge symmetry, with realizations in quantum antiferromagnets featuring competing orders.
-This typically leads to a phase structure that is incompatible with the LGW paradigm~\cite{Senthil2004,Senthil_PhysRevB.70.144407}.
-The corresponding critical behavior where competing order parameters decay into fractionalized quasi-particles is what one generally refers to DQC.
-One of the most salient features underlying this scenario is that it leads to a unusually large anomalous dimension, $\eta$, of the order parameter $O(\vec{x})$ \cite{Senthil2004}.
-Recall that in LGW-compatible systems $\eta$ is typically considerably smaller than the thermodynamic critical exponents, namely, those associated to the critical singularities of the free energy density.
+In condensed matter physics, this is generally associated to an emergent gauge symmetry, with realizations in quantum antiferromagnets featuring competing orders.
+This leads to a phase structure incompatible with the LGW paradigm~\cite{Senthil2004,Senthil_PhysRevB.70.144407}.
+One of the most salient features underlying this scenario is that it leads to a unusually large anomalous dimension, $\eta$, of the order parameter $O(\vec{x})$~\cite{Senthil2004}.
+Recall that LGW-compatible systems have considerably smaller values of $\eta$ compared to those of thermodynamic critical exponents, namely, exponents obtained from the scaling of the free energy density~\cite{Kleinert2001,zinn2021quantum}.